rainlanguage/arb-bot/README.md

 - `--self-fund-orders`, Specifies owned order to get funded once their vault goes below the specified threshold, example: token,vaultId,threshold,toptupamount;token,vaultId,threshold,toptupamount;... .
 Will override the 'SELF_FUND_ORDERS' in env variables
 - `-w` or `--wallet-count`, Number of wallet to submit transactions with, requirs `--mnemonic`.
 Will override the 'WALLET_COUNT' in env variables
 - `-t` or `--topup-amount`, The initial topup amount of excess wallets, requirs `--mnemonic`.
 Will override the 'TOPUP_AMOUNT' in env variables
+- `--owner-profile`, Specifies the owner limit, example: --owner-profile 0x123456=12 .
+Will override the 'OWNER_PROFILE' in env variables
 - `-V` or `--version`, output the version number
 - `-h` or `--help`, output usage information